 Clapton sometimes plays this at his concerts, with a member of his band singing.
 His bass player Nathan East would often sing it.

-A common misconception is that Eric Clapton and Steve Winwood reunited at the Crossroads Guitar Festival, July 28, 2007, however, the first true live reunion occurred 2 months earlier at an event called Countryside Rocks at Highclere Castle, Hampshire, UK on May 19, 2007.
+A common misconception is that Eric Clapton and Steve Winwood reunited at the Crossroads Guitar Festival, July 28, 2007, however, the first true live reunion occurred two months earlier at an event called Countryside Rocks at Highclere Castle, Hampshire, UK on May 19, 2007.
 Steve Winwood performed his set and Eric came on later as a guest.
 Together they played this song as well as "Watch Your Step," "Presence of the Lord," "Crossroads

 ," "Little Queen Of Spades," "Had to Cry Today" and "Gimme Some Lovin'."

 .
-Other artists to record it include Joe Cocker, Yvonne Elliman, Gilberto Gil and Widespread Panic. (thanks, Amanda - Amawalk, NY)
+Other artists to record it include Joe Cocker, Yvonne Elliman, Gilberto Gil and Widespread Panic.